caian-org/ansible-stow/docs/README.md

     state: present
     package: zsh
     dir: /media/user/dots
-    target: ~
+    target: '$HOME'

 # remove package "tmux"
 - stow:
     state: absent
     package: tmux
     dir: /media/user/dots
-    target: ~

-# in case of conflict, overwrite file with symlink
+# in case of conflict, overwrite the file with a symlink
 - stow:
     state: supress
     package: vim
     dir: /media/user/dots

 ```

+### Caveats

+- If the package target already exists on the node filesystem as a file or a
+  symbolic link, the `supress` state will delete/unlink the target and then
+  stow the package.
+- If the package target already exists and is a directory, `ansible-stow` will
+  fail -- even using the `supress` state.
+This is an implementation decision.
+- Stow cannot handle the tilde expansion (`~`).
+Use the `$HOME` environment
+  variable instead or Ansible's template function `lookup`.

 ## License